 For California Residents

-Pursuant to California’s “Shine the Light” Law, if you wish to opt out from having your Personal Information shared with any third parties for direct marketing purposes, you may do so by contacting us via this form and notifying us that you wish to opt-out from such sharing.
+Pursuant to California’s “Shine the Light” Law, if you wish to opt out from having your Personal Information shared with any third parties for direct marketing purposes, you may do so by contacting us at email@example.com and notifying us that you wish to opt-out from such sharing.

 Our website does not honor any “Do Not Track” signals that are provided by user’s browsers.
 However, we do not collect or authorize the collection by any third party of any nonpublic personally identifiable information about an individual consumer’s online activities over time and across different Web sites or online services.